To furrow one’s eyebrows means to wrinkle them. Someone with furrowed eyebrows has visible lines on their forehead.

 Pay attention to facial expressions accompanying the expression of surprise:

-- If a person opens their mouth while surprised, they may be shocked.
+- If a person opens their mouth while surprised, they or may be shocked.

 - If a person smiles while surprised, they’re pleasantly surprised.
 Duh.